-, players control the cool Bitmap Kid who has deep pockets that can store virtually anything.
+DescriptionIn Magic Pockets, the player controls the cool Bitmap Kid who has deep pockets that can store virtually anything.
 Bitmap Kid's mission is to get back his toys that were stolen by some creatures.

 The game is a side-scrolling shooter that plays out across four worlds inhabited by a variety of enemies.
-Players can cause more damage to these enemies by charging their shots before firing.
+The player can cause more damage to these enemies by charging their shots before firing.
 The player's weapon also changes its shape and features according to the requirements of each world.

 The Bitmap Kid has special athletic abilities.
-He can jump high by stepping on whirlwinds, and can even destroy all the creatures he hits after falling down from a high place.
-In addition, players can drive a bike, dive, and even fly through the use of special items.
+He can jump high by stepping on whirlwinds and can even destroy all the creatures he hits after falling down from a high place.
+In addition, he also can ride a bike, dive and even fly thanks to the special items he encounters on the way.

 There are no reviews for the Acorn 32-bit release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 There are currently no topics for this game.

-The song is in the PC version also.
-(Yes, but it is only a simple snippet of digitized sound on the PC, whereas on the Amiga it is a full module.
-What is more interesting, however, is that on the PC, the developers transcribed the music to nearly every single sound device -- Sound Blaster (complete with digital drums), Adlib, Tandy, MT-32, even PC speaker -- and all the transcriptions are fairly competent. --Editor)
+MusicThe Betty Boo song "Doin' the Do" is also in the PC version, but as a simple snippet of digitized sound on the PC, whereas on the Amiga it is a full module.
+The PC version developers transcribed the music to nearly every single sound device - Sound Blaster (complete with digital drums), Adlib, Tandy, MT-32, even PC speaker - and all the transcriptions are fairly accurate.

 TVAn early version of the game was used on children's TV show Motormouth's call-in game Mighty Mo.
 Players had to give directions by voice commands which were interpreted into movements, presumably by someone playing the demo as instructed.